Posts Tagged ‘hope’

 Posted on: October 16th, 2023 by Alden

-A new song in response to the terror invasion into Israel by Hamas.
-Lyrics by Alden Solovy, Music by Sue Radner Horowitz.
-Watch and listen to Sue singing “Nothing Left but Tears.”
-The video follows links to download PDFs of the chords and/or the sheet music.
+A song in response to the terror invasion into Israel by Hamas.
+Lyrics by Alden Solovy.
+Music by Sue Radner Horowitz.
+Here is Sue singing “Nothing Left but Tears.”
+Find links to download the chords and/or the sheet music below the video.
+The lyrics follow.

 Nothing Left but Tears